shanedewitt/Scheduling/doc/README.txt

 - Appointment drag and drop to the same time at a different clinic doesn't work (complains that the patient already has an appointment at this time).
 - Appointment drap and drop between different windows doesn't cancel the original appointment.
 - Rebooking under certain conditions causes system hangs.
 Two issues: Program doesn't increment requested available appointment from VISTA, and doesn't deal properly with an appointment that doesn't have a access type (ie an appointment that is not in an Access block).
-- Speed issues (see below)
+- Speed issues (see below) <better in 1.5>
 - Date on Appt List header in Arabic doesn't show up correctly.
-- Error massages should be clearer for the end Users
+- Error massages should be clearer for the end Users <fixed in 1.5>
+- Event raise for clinic groups raises the name of the group not the clinic.
+The receiving end in the C# code compares and checks for the clinic.
+- When making a walk-in appointment, it lets you cancel check-in by pressing the cancel button.

 Other Bugs: